385th Air Expeditionary Group: Cold War

-In the same way the 549th Strategic Missile Squadron, one of the unit's World War II historical bomb squadrons, replaced the 566th SMS.
+In the same way the 549th Strategic Missile Squadron, one of the unit's World War II historical bomb squadrons, replaced the 566th.
+(Note: This was a paper swap of unit designations.
+The 549th was active at Francis E. Warren Air Force Base, Wyoming.
+It moved to Offutt and assumed the mission, personnel and equipment of the 566th, which moved to Warren and took over those of the 549th.)
 The 34th Air Refueling Squadron was reassigned to the 385th.
 Because the new organization controlled a combination of aircraft and intercontinental ballistic missiles it added "Aerospace" to the 4321st's designation.

-The 385th SAW continued to conduct strategic air refueling operations and maintain ICBM readiness to meet SAC commitments.
+The 385th continued to conduct strategic air refueling operations and maintain ICBM readiness to meet SAC commitments.
 The wing served as a deterrent force and also supported SAC's global air refueling mission.
 It was inactivated on 15 December 1964.